 It is rectangular in shape indicating an equal distribution of individuals across all age groups.
 A slight tapering at the highest denotes more death occurring among the older people, which is natural.
 A stable birth rate indicates the utilization of contraception measures.

-2. What are the four primary factors that cause a population's size to change?
+2. What are the main factors that affect population growth?

-3. What is the difference between exponential and logistic population growth models?
+3. What is the difference between exponential and logistic population growth?